 Overnight permits are limited and must be obtained in advance for camping dates 6/1-9/15.
 Camping is prohibited in the Four Lakes Backcountry Zone from 5/1-11/30 (Backcountry Zone Map).

-- Next plan your route.
-Have a good topographical map of the area for reference.
+- Plan your route with a good topographical map for reference.
 Cross high elevation areas in the early morning hours to avoid severe thunderstorms.

 - Decide which backcountry zone you are camping within on each day of your trip by viewing the Indian Peaks Wilderness & Backcountry Zones Map (pdf, 716Kb).
-Each backcountry zone is limited to between 4 and 16 permits depending on zone location and size.
+Each backcountry zone has a limited number of permits available.

 Large groups (8 - 12 people) and/or organized groups such as scouts, churches, schools, internet outdoor groups and hiking clubs require permits year round for day and overnight trips (groups of more than 12 are prohibited).
 Day hiking trips are free of charge.